OSVTAC/project-recommendations/index.md

 **Description.** This is a hardware component responsible for high-speed, high-volume ballot scanning in a controlled environment under staff supervision (e.g. vote-by-mail ballots).
-It should be capable of (1) exporting CVR’s and digital images of the ballots it scans, (2) “out-stacking” ballots that require manual inspection or handling, and (3) possibly printing unique identifiers on each ballot when scanning to support the auditing of individual ballots.
+It should be capable of (1) exporting CVR’s and digital pictures of the ballots it scans, (2) “out-stacking” ballots that require manual inspection or handling, and (3) possibly printing unique identifiers on each ballot when scanning to support the auditing of individual ballots.

 **Interfaces / data formats.**

-* Same as for the Ballot Image Interpreter.
+* Same as for the Ballot Picture Interpreter.

-* Also needs to store digital images of ballots in a defined image format.
+* Also needs to store digital pictures of ballots in a defined image format.

 **Sub-components.**

 * Device drivers (software API’s to control low-level scanner functionality and, if present, the printer).

-* Ballot image interpreter (see component description above).
+* Ballot picture interpreter (see component description above).

-* High-level software to orchestrate calls between the device drivers and the ballot image interpreter.
+* High-level software to orchestrate calls between the device drivers and the ballot picture interpreter.

 * Printer component to print unique identifiers (possibly required).